espinosajuanma/slingr-notes/notes/20230126194042/README.md

 Aggregate queries are a great tool working with MongoDB.

-In this case, use `unwind` operation will
+In this case, `unwind` operation will create a record for each nested field.
+Which will make easier the `match` operation as it will compare the conditions only with one nested.

 ```js
 let resultSet = sys.data.aggregate('support.tickets', [